Macroscopic limit of quantum systems: Macroscopic Limit of the Coordinate

-The dynamics of the coordinate $x$ of a particle is assumed to be defined by a CTP action $S_s[\tx]$, cf. appendix \ref{ctps}.
-The role of the cumulants is taken over by the connected Green functions whose generator functional is defined by the path integral expression \be e^{\ih W_\rho[\tj]}=\int D[\tx]e^{\ih S_\rho[\tx]+\ih\int dt\tj(t)\tx(t)}, \ee where the action $S_\rho[\tx]=S_s[\tx]-i\hbar\ln\rho(x_+(x(t_i),x_-(x(t_i))$ contains the initial condition in terms of the initial density matrix $\rho$.
-The parameterization $x_\pm=x\pm x_d/2$, $j^\pm=j/2\pm j_d$, $\tx\tj=x_+j_++j_-x_-=xj+x_dj_d$ will be used below.
-The knowledge of the generator functional $W_\rho[\tj]$ allows us to reconstruct $S_\rho[\tx]$ by functional Fourier transformation.
-We use the coordinate as our single observable however the extension of the subsequent arguments can easily be generalized over other observable by the use of appropriately generalized generator functional.
+The dynamics of the coordinate $x$ of a particle is assumed to be defined by a CTP action $S_s[\tx]$.
+The~role of the cumulants is taken over by the connected Green functions whose generator functional is defined by the following path integral expression: \be e^{\ih W_\rho[\tj]}=\int D[\tx]e^{\ih S_\rho[\tx]+\ih\int dt\tj(t)\tx(t)}, \ee where the action $S_\rho[\tx]=S_s[\tx]-i\hbar\ln\rho(x_+(x(t_i),x_-(x(t_i))$ contains the initial condition in terms of the initial density matrix $\rho$.
+The~parameterization $x_\pm=x\pm x_d/2$, $j^\pm=j/2\pm j_d$, $\tx\tj=x_+j_++j_-x_-=xj+x_dj_d$ is used below.
+The~knowledge of the generator functional $W_\rho[\tj]$ allows us to reconstruct $S_\rho[\tx]$ by functional Fourier transformation.
+We use the coordinate as our single observable; however, the extension of the subsequent arguments can easily be generalized over other observables by the use of an appropriately generalized generator~functional.

-We now take $N_s$ independent copies of our system with initial density matrices belonging to the set $\{\rho_k\}$ where the state $\rho_k$ occurs $N_k=p_kN_s$ times.
-The generator functional for the connected Green functions of the average coordinate, $\bx=\sum_{n=1}^{N_s}x_n/N_s$, is given by \be \bW[\tj]=N_sW_q\left[\frac{\tj}{N_s}\right]. \ee where $W_q[\tj]=\sum_kp_kW_{\rho_k}[\tj]$ is the quenched average of the generator functionals over different preparations.
-The quantum central limit theorem, spelled out below, consists of the suppression of the higher than first order connected Green functions.
+We now take $N_s$ independent copies of our system with initial density matrices belonging to the set $\{\rho_k\}$, where the state $\rho_k$ occurs $N_k=p_kN_s$ times.
+The~generator functional for the connected Green functions of the average coordinate, $\bx=\sum_{n=1}^{N_s}x_n/N_s$, is given by the following: \be \bW[\tj]=N_sW_q\left[\frac{\tj}{N_s}\right]. \ee where $W_q[\tj]=\sum_kp_kW_{\rho_k}[\tj]$ is the quenched average of the generator functionals over different preparations. {The quantum central limit theorem states that the $n$-th order connected Green function of the average observable, defined by \eq{functexpgf}, is $\ord{N_s^{n-1}}$.}

-\subsection{Continuous observations}
+\subsection{Continuous~Observations}